-No User ReviewsWrite a review

-Enjoying a noise rating of 78 dBA (less noisy than a shower), this generator can be started thanks to a conventional pull-start mechanism, but also to a convenient and easy-to-use electric starter (battery included).
+The generator is rated for a noise of 77 dBA (less noisy than a vacuum cleaner).
+Its starting mechanisms include a conventional pull-start mechanism and a convenient and easy-to-use electric starter (battery included).

-With a fuel capacity of 7 gallons, the SUA10000EC may run for around 7 hours at 50% load with a full tank (fuel consumption around 1 GPH).
+Thanks to a fuel capacity of 7 gallons, the SUA10000EC can operate for around 7 hours at 50% load with a full tank (fuel consumption around 1 GPH).

-The design of the A-iPower SUA10000EC is a typical, open frame, with the dimensions of L27.6 x W26.4 x H25.6 in, offering support and stability and enabling the possibility of raising it above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+The design of the A-iPower SUA10000EC is a typical, open frame, with the dimensions of L27.6 x W27 x H25.6 in, offering support and stability and enabling the possibility of raising it above ground level.
+The generator is designed for ideal use outdoors and in rough environments.

-With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the A-iPower SUA10000EC also comes with several accessories, including: tool kit and oil.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the A-iPower SUA10000EC also comes with some accessories: oil, battery charging cables and tool kit are included.

 The A-iPower SUA10000EC is EPA-approved and CARB-compliant.
-Therefore, its sale and purchase are permitted in all of the 50 states, including California.
+Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.

 The A-iPower SUA10000EC versus other generators